 Once you develop a physical Vicodin dependence, it will likely lead to addiction.
-Withdrawing from Vicodin can be painful and intense, making many users keep using the drug to avoid the painful experience of withdrawal.
+Withdrawing from Vicodin can be painful and intense.
+Many users keep using the drug so they don’t have to experience the painful experience of withdrawal.
 Getting professional help is a more effective way to break Vicodin addiction.

 Medically Assisted Treatment

 Substance use treatment centers can provide medications to ease your Vicodin withdrawal symptoms.
-These drugs are used together with recovery support and therapy to offer the best chance of long-term sobriety.
+Prescribing these drugs in conjunction with recovery support and therapy offer the best chance of long-term sobriety.
 The commonly used drugs are:

 - Naltrexone: This drug lowers cravings and blocks Vicodin effects in case the person relapses.
 It also helps alcohol users to stay away from alcohol.
-It would be best if you did not use this drug if you are currently using opiates because it can trigger rapid withdrawal symptoms.
+You should not use this drug if you are currently using opiates because it can trigger rapid withdrawal symptoms.